 There are many parallels between the provision of rail and health services in the UK.
 Most obviously, we now have government-run railway operated by the private sector in the form of franchised Train Operating Companies.
 And we have a government-run health service, again substantially provided by the private sector in the form of self-employed GPs, dentists etc, plus hospitals with a great degree of independence which compete with each other and can and do go out of business.
 Both sectors are subject to competition law which can lead to the competition authorities making decisions which conflict with government policy - for instance to grant rail franchises or to merge hospitals.
 The following notes explain why it is extraordinarily difficult to regulate these two sectors.

 On the one hand, they both contain near-monopolies.
 The rail industry contains a number of natural or near natural monopolies, for there can usually be only one set of tracks between stations.
-The health service is (quite rightly) staffed by restricted-entry professionals, and specialist services need to be provided in a small number of regional centres.
+The health service is (quite rightly) staffed by restricted-entry professionals, and specialist hospital services need to be provided in a small number of regional centres so as to concentrate relatively small patient volumes and specialist clinical expertise.
 And most of us are reluctant and/or unable to change general practitioners (GPs).
 As a result, both sectors demonstrate lower than optimal productivity, and the quality of their service provision is often the subject of serious criticism.
 It is also the case that they are both heavily taxpayer funded.
 Successive governments have therefore been very keen to find ways of introducing competition into the sectors, so as to drive greater efficiency and improved service quality.

 There is also the point that effective regulation in any sector has to ensure that price competition does not leak through into unacceptably reduced service quality and/or a reduced range of services.
 But this is extremely hard to do in these sectors, for what is 'unacceptable'?
 In rail, where is the balance to be struck?
 It is extremely difficult (and probably impossible) to ascertain the extent to which rail passengers would be willing to trade reduced quality and reduced service frequency for lower fares.
 And then what about the rail safety/cost trade off?
 In health, it is surely near-impossible to measure 'quality', let alone ascertain what trade-offs would be acceptable.